halbs13/Dynamics-NAV-Payroll/au-payroll-processing-single-touch-payroll-processing.md

 ## STP Processing

-The processing of the pay runs hasn’t changed.
-You just need to perform another step as part of your pay run process.
+With the introduction of STP, the pay runs are processed in the same manner with an additional step to be performed as part of the pay run process.

 Once you have completed your pay run, you will then need to create a Pay Event.